directus/directus/docs/self-hosted/config-options.md

 - `REDIS_SENTINEL_` prefixed options which are passed to [`SentinelConnectionOptions`](https://redis.github.io/ioredis/interfaces/SentinelConnectionOptions.html).

-  Note: `REDIS_SENTINELS` is required for specifing sentinel instances and expects to receive an array of objects:
+  Note: `REDIS_SENTINELS` is required for specifying sentinel instances and expects to receive an array of objects:
   `REDIS_SENTINELS=json:[{"host": "127.0.0.1", "port": 26379}, ...]`

   Make sure to explicitly prefix the value with `json` so it will be treated as a json array.